avhou/dne/report-markdown/dne-report.md

 ## Implementation

 All code and data is available in a github repository [@github].
 All deep learning models were implemented using the pytorch python package.
+We recap the most important files here :

+- `building_blocks.py` contains all pytorch modules and models, and other support code to execute different scenarios.
+- `datasets.py` contains the code to load and aggregate the Elia data into one pytorch dataloader.
+- `figures.ipynb` is a jupyter notebook that contains code to generate figures.
+- `stats.ipynb` is a jupyter notebook that contains code to check statistical validity.
+- `scenario-base-transformer.ipynb` is a jupyter notebook focusing on the execution of scenario using a vanilla transformer
+- TODO andere notebooks

 # Evaluation and Results